 Thinking about becoming an egg donor and have some questions about how the process works?
-This is a great introduction that explains the anatomy and physiology of the egg maturation cycle, the donation process, and also provides a good foundation of IVF (in-vitro fertilization).
+Are you wondering, what is egg donation?
+If so, this is a great introduction that explains the anatomy and physiology of the egg maturation cycle, the donation process, and also provides a good foundation of IVF (in-vitro fertilization).

 Egg donation is a third party reproduction process used to achieve pregnancy.
 Simply put, it’s when a woman gives her eggs to a couple or a single intended parent to help them build their family.
 The eggs are fertilized through IVF and the resulting embryos are transferred into either the intended mother or a gestational surrogate.
 The process for the egg donor involves being matched, screened, legal and consent paperwork, and the medical process, ending in the retrieval of the eggs.